Top 10 computer mistakes beginners make

 Clicking Next or Ok without reading

-Everyone has become more impatient thanks to the instant gratification we all enjoy every day on the Internet.
-However, because of this impatience it's not uncommon for new users to click Ok or Next without reading and making sure nothing extra is checked.
+Everyone has become more impatient thanks to the instant gratification we enjoy daily on the Internet.
+However, because of this impatience, it's not uncommon for new users to click Ok or Next without reading (ohnosecond) and making sure nothing extra is checked.
 Make sure you read every prompt before agreeing, or you may be agreeing to install new browser toolbars, a program you didn't intend to install, or other crapware.

 Not saving work

-While working on a document either offline or online make sure that the program is automatically saving your work.
+While working on a document, either offline or online, ensure that the program automatically saves your work.
 If a program does not automatically save your work, you need to make sure you are saving your work every 10-15 minutes.
-If the computer loses power, Internet connection, or the program crashes everything is lost that hasn't been saved.
+If the computer loses power, loses Internet connection, or the program crashes, everything that hasn't been saved is lost.

 Turning off the computer improperly